Skip to content

 Although the number of debits and credits need not be equal, the total amount of debits and credits must be equal according to the rule of journal entry.
 It might be the case that there is a single credit but more than one debit.
 Similarly, there might be a single debit and more than one credit.
 For example, a company’s payroll has massive numbers of journal entries that can be taken written in compounded form.

-A step-by-step approach to creating journal entries for your business
+A step-by-by approach to creating journal entries for your business

 Appropriately prepared journal entries ensure all financial transactions are accurately recorded.
 You can begin by zeroing in on which transactions should be entered where.
 Accounting software will play a crucial role over here as it will enable you to automate journal entries by fetching data from various financial reports and statements.